sfarrens/sfof/docs/readme.md

 **Run**

-The code options can be provided either in a parameter file (Note: the defult parameter file name is param_file.ini) or directly as arguments.
+The code options can be provided either in a configuration file (Note: the defult configuration file name is param_file.ini) or directly as arguments.

-If a parameter file is available the code can be run simply as
+If a configuration file is available the code can be run simply as
 follows:

 > main

-All parameter file options can be overridden by providing a command line argument.
-For example to ignore a file name specified in the parameter file the following option can be used:
+All configuration file options can be overridden by providing a command line argument.
+For example to ignore a file name specified in the configuration file the following option can be used:

 > main --input_file FILE_NAME